omkar-shelke25/cka-killercoda/calico-setup/step1.md

 ### 🏢 **Context**

-Your organization is preparing a development-ready, single-node Kubernetes cluster.
+Your organization is preparing a dev enviroment cluster, single-node Kubernetes cluster.

 The cluster has already been initialized successfully using `kubeadm.`

 A background automation script provisions the control-plane node only (no worker nodes).

-⚠️ You must wait at least 2 minutes after the script completes before applying any CNI configuration.

-You can use to verify that all Kubernetes components are running:
-- `sudo systemctl status containerd` && `containerd --version`
+> Wait for 2 minutes for the Kubernetes cluster setup.
+Use the command below to verify whether the cluster is ready.
+>
-- `crictl ps`
+> `crictl ps`
+> `kubectl get no`
+> Make Sure Commponents is running

+### ❓ **Tasks**

 Due to security, compliance, and tenant isolation requirements, your task is to install Project Calico as the Container Network Interface (CNI) plugin because it supports Kubernetes NetworkPolicy enforcement.